- Publisher: Saga Press

 - ISBN: 9781668083192

-The first in a new series of near-future techno-thrillers, All that We See or Seem is scheduled to be published in the US by Saga Press, an imprint of Simon & Schuster, on October 14, 2025, and in the UK by Head of Zeus, a part of Bloomsury, on October 9, 2025.
+The first in a new series of near-future techno-thrillers, All that We See or Seem is scheduled to be published in the US by Saga Press, an imprint of Simon & Schuster, on October 14, 2025, and in the UK by Head of Zeus, a part of Bloomsbury, on October 9, 2025.
+You can pre-order the books by clicking on the publisher linked provided on this page.

 Publisher’s description: